-Hypersensitivity: Angioedema has been reported.
+Hypersensitivity: There are rare reports of angioedema.
 Some of these patients previously experienced angioedema with other drugs including ACE inhibitors.
 Valsartan and hydrochlorothiazide should not be re-administered to patients who have had angioedema.

-Digestive: Elevated liver enzymes and reports of hepatitis
+Digestive: Elevated liver enzymes and very rare reports of hepatitis